Bankruptcy, fame and prison: The rise and fall of Todd and Julie Chrisley - Local News 8

 By Marianne Garvey, CNN

-In the 2014 premiere of “Chrisley Knows Best,” Atlanta real estate tycoon Todd Chrisley gives the cameras a tour of his pristinely organized closet, bragging that his family spends about $300,000 a year “sometimes more” on clothing alone.
+In the 2014 premiere of “Chrisley Knows Best,” Atlanta real estate tycoon Todd Chrisley gives the cameras a tour of his pristinely organized closet, bragging that his family spends about $300,000 a year and “sometimes more” on clothing.

 Chrisley — along with his family, which includes wife Julie Chrisley — became famous for showing off their opulent lifestyle on their USA Network TV show.